-The application for summer 2020 is now open!
-Please note application deadline: February 5, 2020.
+The application for summer 2024 is now closed.

-- How would a summer of research at WHOI benefit your education and career plans?
+- How would a summer of research at WHOI benefit your education and career goals?
+(250 words max)

-- Have you previously been involved in research projects as part of your classwork, a job or an internship?
+- Have you previously been involved in research or other projects as part of your classwork, a job, or an internship?
 Give an example of where you have used learned skills or knowledge to solve a problem.
 (200 words max)

 - What areas of marine research are you interested in and why?
-You may refer to a specific lab at WHOI or a general area, see WHOI Areas of Research and specific posted projects for 2024.
+You may refer to a specific lab at WHOI or a general area, see WHOI Departments , WHOI Areas of Research and specific posted projects for 2024.
 (200 words max)

 Questions can be directed to:

-Completed applications must be submitted by February 5.
-Applicants will be notified of decisions in mid March.
+Completed applications must be submitted by 11:59pm EST, February 5.
+Applicants will be notified of decisions in mid-March.